mykmal/drab/README.md

 ```
 Use the naming convention `<context>.expression.txt` and save all of the gene expression files in `drab/expression`.

-**Note:** The FIDs and IIDs must be consistent with those used for the genotype data, while the gene IDs in the header line must be consistent with those used in the gene annotation file(s).

 ### Expression covariates

 The format for expression covariates is analogous to the format for gene expression described above.
 Covariates should be in context-specific, plain-text, tab-delimited files that begin with a header line.
 Each line after the header should contain information for a single individual with family ID in the first field, within-family ID in the second field, and covariates in the remaining fields.
 For example, the first three lines might be